huskar51121/-/README.md

-# Runiverse Fitness
+# FitTrackr

-Welcome to **Runiverse Fitness**!
+Welcome to **FitTrackr**!
 This is a website designed to help you track your exercise routines and manage your fitness journey.
 Whether you're training for a marathon or just want to keep fit, this platform offers tools to log and analyze your workouts.

 ## Features